 - Robotic surgery.
 Surgeons at Mayo Clinic have special expertise in robotic surgery for urinary continence and are studying the application of robotic surgery to complex reconstruction.

 - Outcomes research.
 Mayo is currently leading a multicenter trial studying the outcomes of patients with bladder exstrophy.

 High-risk pregnancy treatment.
-The Mayo Clinic Maternal and Fetal Medicine group cares for women who have high-risk pregnancies involving obstetric, medical, surgical or genetic complications.
-Together with obstetrical care providers, they help manage complex conditions before or during pregnancy.
+The Mayo Clinic fetal and maternal care group cares for women who have high-risk pregnancies involving obstetric, medical, surgical or genetic complications.
+Together with obstetric care providers, they help manage complex conditions before or during pregnancy.

-Women experiencing high-risk pregnancies can also receive care at the Mayo Clinic Fetal Care Center, which uses a coordinated, multidisciplinary team approach.
-Fetal Care Center staff use imaging techniques to provide a prenatal diagnosis for babies with birth defects.
-The staff then connect parents with a neonatologist and a pediatric subspecialist.
-The care team plans for delivery and helps transition care for the newborn infant.
+The fetal care team uses a coordinated, multidisciplinary team approach.
+Fetal care specialists use imaging techniques to provide a prenatal diagnosis for babies with birth defects.
+Parents are connected with a neonatologist and a pediatric subspecialist.
+The fetal care team plans for delivery and helps transition care for the newborn infant.

 Nationally recognized expertise

 Doctors at Mayo Clinic who treat bladder exstrophy and the bladder epispadias-exstrophy complex (BEEC) include internationally known experts in pediatric urologic reconstruction.
-Mayo's long-standing clinical practice has allowed doctors to follow children's outcomes and progress into adulthood.
+Mayo Clinic's long-standing clinical practice has allowed doctors to follow children's outcomes and progress into adulthood.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.